Medicare and Blood Pressure Monitors: Your Essential Coverage Questions Answered

 Masked hypertension: How it's diagnosed

 Medicare began covering ABPM for suspected masked hypertension in July 2019.
-Qualifying criteria include:
+You must have:

-- At least two blood pressure measurements taken outside the office that are ≥130/80 mm Hg
+At least two blood pressure measurements taken outside the office at or above 130/80 mm Hg

-This condition affects approximately 12.3% of adults and 28% of people over 65 years.
+Masked hypertension affects about 12.3% of adults and 28% of people over 65.

 Doctor's prescription and medical necessity

-- An ABPM device capable of producing standardized 24-hour plots
+An ABPM device capable of producing standardized 24-hour reports

-Medicare Part B pays 80% of the approved amount, while you pay the remaining 20%.
-Coverage for other uses of ABPM remains at the discretion of Medicare Administrative Contractors.
+Medicare Part B pays 80% of the approved amount.
+You pay 20% coinsurance.
+Coverage for other ABPM uses is decided by Medicare Administrative Contractors on a case-by-case basis.

-Medicare’s payment structure for blood pressure monitors follows specific rules that differ from private insurance.
-Understanding these costs helps you plan for any out-of-pocket expenses.
+Medicare's payment structure for blood pressure monitors follows specific rules.
+Understanding these costs helps you plan for out-of-pocket expenses.

-When Medicare approves an ambulatory blood pressure monitor, Part B covers 80% of the Medicare-approved amount.
-You pay the remaining 20% coinsurance.
-You must also meet your annual Part B deductible of $257 before Medicare begins paying.
-Your monthly Part B premium continues, starting at $185 depending on your income.
+- When Medicare approves an ambulatory blood pressure monitor, Part B covers 80% of the approved amount.
+You pay 20% coinsurance.
+You must meet your annual Part B deductible ($257 in 2024) before Medicare starts paying.
+Your monthly Part B premium also applies, starting at $185 depending on income.

 Medicare Advantage plans must provide the same coverage as Original Medicare for approved blood pressure monitors.
-Many plans offer additional benefits beyond Original Medicare’s coverage.
+Many offer additional benefits.

 Some Medicare Advantage plans provide prepaid debit cards for health items, which may include blood pressure monitors.
-These cards can be used at approved retailers or through specific catalogs.
+These cards work at approved retailers or through specific catalogs.

 - Whether you've met your annual deductible